docker-library/docs/redmine/README.md

 For backwards compatibility, the deprecated, Docker-specific `REDMINE_SECRET_KEY_BASE` variable will automatically fill the `SECRET_KEY_BASE` environment variable.
 Users should migrate their deployments to use the `SECRET_KEY_BASE` variable directly.

+### `REDMINE_EMAIL_DELIVERY_METHOD`
+This variable sets the email delivery method that the specified method delivery will use in send email.
+There is no default value.
+Available now only `smtp`.

+### `REDMINE_EMAIL_DELIVERY_SMTP_ADDRESS`
+This variable sets the email delivery server address for mail server that the specified for sending emails.
+There is no default value.

+### `REDMINE_EMAIL_DELIVERY_SMTP_PORT`
+This variable sets the email delivery server port for mail server that the specified for sending emails.
+There is no default value.

+### `REDMINE_EMAIL_DELIVERY_SMTP_SSL`
+This variable sets the enabling using `ssl` for mail server that the specified for sending emails.
+There is no default value.

+### `REDMINE_EMAIL_DELIVERY_SMTP_ENABLE_STARTTLS_AUTO`
+This variable sets the enabling using `tls` for mail server that the specified for sending emails.
+There is no default value.

+### `REDMINE_EMAIL_DELIVERY_SMTP_OPENSSL_VERIFY_MODE`
+This variable sets the enabling verifying `ssl` for mail server that the specified for sending emails.
+There is no default value.

+### `REDMINE_EMAIL_DELIVERY_SMTP_AUTHENTICATION`
+This variable sets the type of authentication for mail server that the specified for sending emails.
+There is no default value.
+Available now only `login`.

+### `REDMINE_EMAIL_DELIVERY_SMTP_USER_NAME`
+This variable sets the user login for mail server that the specified for sending emails.
+There is no default value.

+### `REDMINE_EMAIL_DELIVERY_SMTP_PASSWORD`
+This variable sets the user password for mail server that the specified for sending emails.
+There is no default value.

 ## Running as an arbitrary user

 You can use the [`--user`](https://docs.docker.com/engine/reference/run/#user) flag to `docker run` and give it a `username:group` or `UID:GID`, the user doesn't need to exist in the container.